det-lab/data-fitting/docs/02_setup.md

 Running one of these commands will then open Jupyter in a browser.

 Jupyter will then show you an in-browser version of your file-explorer where you can navigate to create a new project folder to follow along with this lesson.
-First, make sure that you also have the necessary libraries installed as well.
-Click on `New` and select `Terminal` in order to ensure that the libraries are installed.
+Before doing that, make sure that you also have the necessary libraries installed.
+Click on `New` and select `Terminal` in order to ensure that the libraries are installed in the same location that Jupyter has access to.
 From this terminal, run the commands:
 ```bash
 pip install scipy
 pip install pandas
 pip install matplotlib
 pip install numpy
 ```
-The `pandas` library will be used for loading the `.csv` data, the `matplotlib` library will be used to plot the data, and `numpy` will be used for multiple mathematical expressions.
+The `scipy` library will be used to find our peaks and create our curve fits, `pandas` will be used for loading the `.csv` data, `matplotlib` will be used to plot the data, and `numpy` will be used for multiple mathematical expressions.

 Next, create a folder to house your project files, named something like "data-fitting".
 After doing this, download and unzip [these raw data files](raw-data/raw-data.zip).
 Then, you can move the "raw-data" folder into your project folder.